Components

 This component can be used as a subheading throughout the site.

-"Global / Content" Component
+"Global / Clickable" Component

 "Btn / Play" Component